Kokorody/Gojira-Tuners/README.md

 ### Installation

-1. Download the sql connector, gson, than the folder
+1. Download the sql connector, gson, than the project folder

+- Import the file located in `Gojira-Tuners/gson-2.8.6.jar`
+- Import the file located in `Gojira-Tuners/mysql-connector-j-8.0.33.jar`

 2. Navigate to  open project in netbeans and locate the folder